bregman-arie/devops-exercises/topics/linux/README.md

 <details>
 <summary>What <code>kill 0</code> does?</summary><br><b>
+"kill 0" sends a signal to all processes in the current process group.
+It is used to check if the processes exist or not
 </b></details>

 <details>
 <summary>What <code>kill -0 <PID></code> does?</summary><br><b>
+"kill -0" checks if a process with a given process ID exists or not.
+It does not actually send any signal to the process.
 </b></details>

 <details>
 <summary>What is a trap?</summary><br><b>
+A trap is a mechanism that allows the shell to intercept signals sent to a process and perform a specific action, such as handling errors or cleaning up resources before terminating the process.

 </b></details>

 <details>
 <summary>Every couple of days, a certain process stops running.
 How can you look into why it's happening?</summary><br><b>
+One way to investigate why a process stops running is to check the system logs, such as the messages in /var/log/messages or journalctl.
+Additionally, checking the process's resource usage and system load may provide clues as to what caused the process to stop
 </b></details>

 <details>
 <summary>What happens when you press ctrl + c?</summary><br><b>
+When you press "Ctrl+C," it sends the SIGINT signal to the foreground process, asking it to terminate gracefully.
 </b></details>

 <details>